“Live up to your full potential” is shitty advice. Here’s why.

 But the fantastic thing about semi-eternal recurrence and enjoyable usefulness is that they really take the pressure off.
 They contain no dictates that say you need to do the exact things that will make you want to relive your life the maximum number of times.
 Or that you need to find the most enjoyable and most useful things you could possibly do and be sure to do those every day, all the time.
 Or that doing things just for the fun of them is probably a waste of time because such things don’t align with our general conception of what “full potential” means.

 Nope.
-They just say, on any given day, do things which are enjoyable and useful and which would likely result in you being happy to relive that day a bunch of times.
+They just say, in any given week, do things which are enjoyable and useful and which would likely result in you being happy to relive that week a few times.
 And that will be enough.

 And near as I can tell, it is enough.